 Instructors: Mike Goddard and Peter Visscher

+This module assumes the material in Modules 1 and 6.
+Material in Modules 9, 11 and 15 would be helpful.
 This module focuses on the genetics and analysis of quantitative traits in human populations, with emphasis on estimation and prediction analysis using genetic markers.
-Topics include: the resemblance between relatives for quantitative traits; principles of linkage analysis; estimation of genetic variance associated with genome-wide identity by descent; GWAS for quantitative traits; the use of GWAS data to estimate and partition genetic variation; principles and pitfalls of prediction analyses for quantitative traits using genetic markers.
-Background reading: Visscher, P.M. et al. (2007) Genome partitioning of genetic variation for height from 11,214 sibling pairs.
-American Journal of Human Genetics 81:11041110 (2007); Yang, J. et al. (2010).
+It is a good match with Module 19 that deals with similar topics but with a focus on disease (binary) outcomes.
+Topics include: the resemblance between relatives; estimation of genetic variance associated with genome-wide identity by descent; GWAS for quantitative traits; the use of GWAS data to estimate and partition genetic variation; principles and pitfalls of prediction analyses using genetic markers.
+For computer exercises, we will be using R, the Merlin suite of software, PLINK and GCTA.
+Background reading: Vinkhuyzen et al. 2013.
+Estimation and partition of heritability in human populations using whole-genome analysis methods.
+Annu Rev Genet.
+23;47:75-95. doi: 10.1146/annurev-genet-111212-133258.
+Yang, J. et al. 2010.
 Common SNPs explain a large proportion of the heritability for human height.
 Nature Genetics 42: 565-569.
-This module assumes the material in Modules 1 and 6 or 8.
-Material in Module 7 would be helpful.
+Wray NR et al. 2013.
+Pitfalls of predicting complex traits from SNPs.
+Nature Review Genetics 14:507-15. doi: 10.1038/nrg3457.